AdobeDocs/campaign-web.en/help/v8/email/accessible-content.md

 Amongst the best practices for designing content in dark mode, use transparent PNGs or SVGs, set appropriate meta tags and CSS, and provide accessible fallback styling if dark mode is not supported.
 Finally, make sure your emails render correctly in dark mode by testing all email content and UI elements in both light and dark modes.

-Detailed best practices specific to dark mode, including guidelines to ensure accessibility, are listed in [this section](dark-mode.md#best-practices). <!--KEEP dark mode accessibility best practices IN ONE SINGLE LOCATION - for now listed on the Dark mode page.-->
+Detailed best practices specific to dark mode, including guidelines to ensure accessibility, are listed in [this section](dark-mode.md#best-practices).

+KEEP dark mode accessibility best practices IN ONE SINGLE LOCATION - for now listed on the Dark mode page.-->

 ## Use specific attributes for accessibility {#attributes}